-This was my second adventure from the Surrey Blueways trio of waterways.
+This adventure was my second from the Surrey Blueways trio of waterways.
 The other two waterways that I have paddled are the Nicomekl River and The Fraser River Challenge.
 The Blueways Master Plan states that “The Serpentine Paddling Circuit provides a loop circuit for novice and exercise-oriented paddlers in the central Serpentine Valley”.
 I tried to find more information from first-hand accounts of people who had done the circuit but all the sites that I found simply reiterated the description from the City of Surrey site.
-I did find one post from a long time ago that lamented about the odors, litter, and water levels for the paddling routes.
-But searching for the link again I was not able to find it.
+I did find one post from a long time ago.
+It lamented about the odors, litter, and water levels for the paddling routes.
+But searching for the link again, I was not able to find it.
 However, given my previous experiences on the Nicomekl River, I was not too concerned.
 The smell I could deal with.
-Litter would probably better since it was an old post and the city is now actively promoting these waterways.
+The litter would probably be better since it was an old post, and the city is now actively promoting these waterways.
 And as for the water levels, that was left to be determined.

 Here is a link to the Surrey Blueways Map PDF.

 I scoured through the Blueways Master Plan document for a suitable launch site.
 There are proposals for future sites but nothing concrete for the present-day.
 The problem was finding a place that looked like it had a suitable place to enter/launch as well as adequate parking.

 In the end, I decided I would try the bridge over the river at 168th Street in Surrey.
 The Coast/Meridian Greenway runs parallel to 168th Street here and I figured there would be a trail down to the river here.
 I reasoned that greenway cyclists are stop and check out river people.
 Plus, the Google Maps satellite view looked like there would be a place to park on either the north or south side of the river.